AntanasMurelis/EpiStats/README.md

 # EpiStats: collection of morphological cell statistics from segmented 3D images of epithelial tissues

-This repository contains tools for computing and plotting morphological statistics of cells in 3D images of epithelial tissues.
-It also provides methods to transform the segmented cells into mesh files and to fix these meshes in case they present any issue.
+This repository contains tools for computing and analysing morphological statistics of cells in 3D images of epithelial tissues.
+It also provides methods to transform the segmented cells into mesh files and to fix these meshes in case they present any issues.

 <table border="0">
   <tr>